I506dk/I506dk/README.md

 - [Caldera](https://github.com/mitre/caldera) - A scalable automated adversary emulation platform developed by Mitre
 - [Pentest-Tools](https://github.com/S3cur3Th1sSh1t/Pentest-Tools) - A collection of tools for pentesting, well everything
 - [Nettacker](https://github.com/OWASP/Nettacker) - An automated pentesting framework developed by OWASP
+- [Proof-of-Concept Exlpoits](https://github.com/nomi-sec/PoC-in-GitHub) - A massive collection of PoC Exploits from all over Github

 There are tons of other great resources out there, you just have to look for them!